 Ivory vertebrae can result in re-ossification.
 Other associated features may include:

-As with other extrapulmonary TB, the chest film may be unrevealing (no pulmonary lesions seen in up to 50% of cases), with the source being a primary lung lesion that is clinically silent.
+As with other extrapulmonary TB, a plain chest radiograph is often unremarkable (no pulmonary lesions seen in up to 50% of cases), with the source being a primary lung lesion that is clinically silent.

 Features include irregularity of both the endplate and anterior aspect of the vertebral bodies, with bone marrow edema and enhancement seen on MRI: